sam2332/VsCode-Email-Writter/README.md

 ### Revising an Email
 ```
-Request: "Make the board meeting email more urgent and add specific metrics"
+Request: "Make the board meeting email more urgent and add specific metrics.
+Use the urgent-crisis.instructions.md guidelines instead."

 Generated: 2025-07-11_board-meeting-q3-results_v2.txt
 Style: urgent-crisis (updated from professional-business)